 Over 300 years, 40% of the 29 countries surveyed have lost more than 90% of their forest cover.
 This massive deforestation is due to conversion to agricultural land or plantations (coffee, tea, palm oil, soy, rubber, etc.).
-According to the World Resources Institute, seven major crops alone are responsible for half of deforestation.
+According to the World Resources Institute, seven major crops alone are responsible for half of the deforestation.
 Rapid urbanization also tends to accelerate the fragmentation of vegetation, which is thus cut off from its ecosystem.
-But new factors are increasing pressure on the ecosystem, such as insect pests, invasive species and climate change.
-Climate change poses a direct threat to more than a thousand species by altering their habitats and increasing the risk of storms, floods, fires and disease.
+But new factors are increasing pressure on the ecosystem, such as insect pests, invasive species, and climate change.
+Climate change poses a direct threat to more than a thousand species by altering their habitats and increasing the risk of storms, floods, fires, and disease.

 The experts call for a series of measures to protect what can still be protected.
 The priority, of course, is to preserve existing forests by increasing the number of protected areas.
 Reforestation, on the other hand, must be done with caution, as it can exacerbate the problem by increasing monoculture or introducing species that crowd out the native trees.
 For critically endangered species, botanical gardens should ensure the survival of the species through seed banks or arboretums.